 Observe where stormwater comes from, where it goes, and any problems that it may cause along the way.

 - Look for site constraints such as shallow bedrock or steep slopes in the project location.

 - Test soils to determine whether infiltration is possible with a Simple Perc Test.

 One you have decided on a good location for a SOAK project, think about what type of Stormwater Solution would be a good fit.
 Look through the Stormwater Solutions Do-It-Yourself Fact Sheets to choose one and verify that it’s a good match for the situation.

 ⇒If you need some help, try using a flow chart below.

 Infiltration Practice Flow Chart: Infiltration practices allow water to soak in.

-Conveyance Practice Flow Chart: Conveyance practices move water from one location to another, preferably to a location where it can infiltrate.
+Storage & Conveyance Practice Flow Chart: Storage practices store water, such as in rain barrels and dry wells.
+Conveyance practices move water from one location to another, such as swales.

 Step 3: Design

 Now that you have selected a stormwater solution to install, use the DIY fact sheet to complete the design.